 Early Christian writers were the first to use it for "burial ground," though the Greek word also had been anciently used in reference to the sleep of death.
 In Middle English simeterie, cymytory, cimitere, etc.; forms with cem- are from late 15c.
 An Old English word for "cemetery" was licburg (see lich (n.)).
+In 19c. typically a large public burial ground not attached to a church.

 Web design and development by MaoningTech.